seenu433/arc-k8s/workshop.md

 ## Install the network plugin
 kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml

-## remote the master taint as we are currently using a single node cluster
+## remove the master taint as we are currently using a single node cluster
 kubectl taint nodes --all node-role.kubernetes.io/master-

 cat $HOME/.kube/config